simplenote-vim/simplenote.vim/README.md

 creates a new note with the contents of the current buffer.
 Once the note is created, `:Simplenote -u` updates the newly created note, also with the contents of the current buffer.
+Tagging notes is also supported.
+If you enter

+    :Simplenote -t

+on a buffer containing a valid note, you get an input dialog, prefilled with existing comma-separated tags for the note, which you can then edit.
+Tags have to be comma separated and hitting `Enter` will then update the note with the new tag list.

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't